 How To Shoot A Slingshot Accurately

-Accuracy is everything when hunting or using any weapon.
+Accuracy is everything when hunting or using any weapon such as air rifle.
 The last thing you want is hitting the wrong target or missing the target altogether.
 With a slingshot shooting and aiming are a little bit complex since there is no sophisticated technology to help you.
 To become proficient at shooting accurately with a slingshot you will need to practice.

 When it comes to the actual shooting a slingshot, use your principal arm to grip the frame of the slingshot and use the other to pull back the pouch containing the ammo.
 Next, assume a comfortable standing position.
 The stand I recommend for right handed people is standing with the right foot forward, and the left back and pointed slightly outwards.